NextDotID/aragog/book/validate_trait/index.md

 # The `Validate` trait

-As `aragog` is trying to be a complete ODM, being able to add validations to **models** is a useful feature
+As `aragog` is trying to be a complete ODM, being able to add validations to **models** is a useful feature.

 ## Macro validations